EDJNet/tidywikidatar/README.md

 All functions that interact with Wikipedia and the related MediaWiki API are not cached locally at this stage.

+For a more extended example of exploring Wikidata starting from Wikipedia, consult the dedicated vignette with `vignette("wikipedia_start")`

 ## Getting images, including credits